john-azzaro/Study-React-JSX/README.md

 <dl>
 <dd>

-## A component is a building block of a React app.
+## Components are the building blocks of a React app.
-**A component is a JavaScript class or function that accepts inputs like props and returns a React element that describes how the section's UI will appear.** Below is an example of the simple "component".
+**A component is a JavaScript class or function that accepts inputs like props and returns a React element that describes how the section's UI will appear.** At its core, components can help organize complex applications by making small, reusable pieces of code.
+Below is an example of the simple "component".
 ```JavaScript
       const myGreeting = <div>
                             <h1>This is my Greeting</h1>